okohll/abdocs/content/docs/integrations/Setting-up-the-calandar-push.md

 ## Pre-requisites
 agileBase uses [OAuth](https://oauth.net/), an industry standard protocol, to synchronize with your calendar system of choice.

 Under this protocol, each person will need to individually grant agileBase permission to send data to, and view events in their calendar.
-Luckily, this is a straightforward process: as a user,
+This is a straightforward process: as a user,
 1. Click on your user icon at the top right of the screen
+2. Select _edit profile_
-2. Click the _connect calendar_ link
+3. Click the _connect calendar_ link

 You will see a calendar selector screen like this: